ava-labs/avalanche-docs/docs/subnets/how-to-transfer-funds.md

 +--------+---------+-------------------------+-----------------------------------------------+---------+---------+
 ```

-### Recovery steps
+### Recovery Steps

-As a multi step operation, the receiving part of the transfer can have intermediate errors, due eg to
+As a multi step operation, the receiving part of the transfer can have intermediate errors, due for example to
 temporal network connections on the client side.

-CLI will take the error an provide the user with a recovery message of the kind:
+The CLI will capture errors an provide the user with a recovery message of the kind:

 ```
 ERROR: restart from this step by using the same command with extra arguments: --receive-recovery-step 1
 ```

-In this case, the receiving operation should be started the same way, but with the extra suggested param:
+If this happen, the receiving operation should be started the same way, choosing the same options, but adding the extra suggested parameter:

 ```bash
 avalanche key transfer --receive-recovery-step 1
 ```

-Then, the user should choose the same options, and CLI will resume where it left off.
+Then, the CLI will resume where it left off.